How a 1345 Volcanic Eruption May Have Triggered the Black Death

 Between 1348 and 1349, Europe was swept by the Black Death epidemic.
 The disease was caused by the bacterium Yersinia pestis, which is transmitted by wild rodents (such as rats) and fleas.
 Scientists hypothesize that the outbreak began in Central Asia and spread worldwide through trade.
 However, the exact sequence of events that led to the disease’s arrival in Europe and the deaths of millions remained unclear to researchers.

 The new study fills these gaps in knowledge.
 Researchers analyzed tree rings and ice cores to determine the climatic conditions during the time of the Black Death.
-The data revealed that volcanic activity around 1345 led to a sharp drop in temperatures for several consecutive years due to the emissions of volcanic ash and gases that blocked some sunlight.
+The data revealed that volcanic activity around 1345 led to a sharp drop in temperatures for several consecutive years due to the emission of volcanic ash and gases that blocked some sunlight.

-Tree rings from the Spanish Pyrenees indicate an extremely cold summer in 1345, 1346, and 1347
+Tree rings from the Spanish Pyrenees indicate an extremely cold summer in 1345, 1346, and 1347.

 “For over a century, these powerful Italian city-states established trade routes across the Mediterranean and the Black Sea, creating a highly efficient system to prevent famine.
 But ultimately, this inadvertently led to a much larger catastrophe,” Dr. Bauch said.